 A further 12% of particulate matter emissions are produced by road transport.

-• being more active – leave the car at home and take a walk instead.
-Consider using the side streets to keep you away from where pollution is highest
+- being more active – leave the car at home and take a walk instead, and consider using the side streets to keep yourself away from where pollution is highest

-• thinking twice before burning wood and coal and use alternative heat sources where possible
+- reducing your use of solid wood and coal to heat your home and use alternative heat sources where possible

-• maintaining your appliance and chimney and ensuring it's clean and dry before use
+- maintaining your appliance and chimney including getting your chimney swept once a year, and ensuring your appliance is clean and dry

-• burning better by only burning dry fuel with the 'ready to burn' symbol on the packet
+- burning better by only burning dry fuel with the 'ready to burn' symbol on the packaging

 Find out how you can burn better to improve air quality